CognexKorea/CognexKorea.github.io/_posts/2018-11-07-ViDiCppRuntimeDynamicMasking.markdown

 <img src="{{ site.baseurl }}/assets/posts/2018-11-07-ViDiCppRuntimeDynamicMasking/04.png">

-Five images are randomly chosen among mismatches to compare with and without masks for both runtime code and production mode in ViDi.
+<strong>Note that</strong> Five images are randomly chosen among mismatches to compare with and without masks for both runtime code and production mode in ViDi.

 The mask images are exported manually for the corresponding images (Edit Mask > Export).